Episode 2 of the Special Education Clubhouse Podcast is now available.

 There is also a section on an IEP that addresses Parent Input.
 Having parent input is crucial to include on an IEP.
 It provides parents an opportunity to express to the team what they see as their child’s strengths and areas of weakness.
 They can also include any special interests that their child has, as well as any goals that they have for their child’s educational needs.
 Parent input can help the team to see what the parent sees when they are with the child at home.
 School-based providers/teachers only get to see how the child performs at school, but there is another side of the child to see from the parent’s perspective.
 This can also help the team to develop goals, services, and accommodations for the child.

 I know that’s a lot of information to take in, so stay tuned for Part 2.
+If you want to learn the acronyms used in special education, join my mailing list to receive the free Special Education Acronyms list.

 My students have always absolutely loved using write the room activities!
 The truth is, I love them too!
 It gives our students the much-needed opportunities to get up and move around while they’re learning.
 They get to be “word detectives” and look around for the words and then write them on their papers.
 It helps them build vocabulary too!
 I have made these for just about every theme or topic you can think of.
 I usually have students use this as a center activity for Literacy centers.
 This Halloween Write the Room set is perfect for Halloween classroom festivities or Fall Centers.